icaroribeiro/overview-full-stack-take-home-assignment/MYREADME.md

 **Step 5**

-Then click on the button below to predict the image that was sent and then the table will be filled with the prediction data.
+Then click on the button below to created the predicted image that was sent and then the table will be filled with the prediction data.

 **Step 6**

-Finally, to generate the related predicted image, click on the button below.
+Finally, to draw the image with bouding boxes, click on the button below.

 Example: